juth/juth-SDK/readme.md

 ## License

 The juth-SDK is licensed under the MIT License.
+See the [LICENSE](https://github.com/juth/juth-SDK/blob/master/LICENSE) file for more information.